LHT082024/LHT082024/README.md

 ## Imagen fancy image here

 ## About me
-- I am Lucia and I'm currently a student at kodehode🖥️
+- My name is Lucia and I'm currently a student at kodehode🖥️
 - currently I am learning c#🌱 and I really like making APIs 🧩
 - Like an annoying child constantly asking "why?"
 I am really enthusiastic about trying to understand how coding works and how different programs and software interact with each other.